mercuryfillings/eKnow/README.md

 <br>

 #### Results
 This changed an awful lot as I went on!
 As the product started working, I began using it to help talk myself through roadblocks, which gave me insight into what was fun and what wasn't.
 So for that reason, I simplified it down to a sort of one-way twitter conversation with yourself, instead of the overcomplicated attempt - results system I had originally planned.
+At first, I had planned to move some feastures to post-MVP, but the truth is, they made the app experience worse, so some got fully tossed out, and focused on quality of the product experience.

-The final version is still buggy, and I couldn't get localstorage working, but the app itself is operational and feels good to use.
+The final version is still buggy, and I couldn't get localstorage working, so its usefulness is currently limited, but the core functionality is operational and feels good to use.
 There were a ton of issues that I didnt expect, including CORS trouble, testing being a nightmare, trimming a lot of planned components, and having to refactor state into parent props more than I thought I would need to.
 Still, I'm happy with the result, and am excited to keep polishing it moving forward.

 As a side note, I hate my tests and I desperately need to understand this aspect more, but I stayed awake until 4 in the morning figuring out how to get 12 passing tests and damnit, these pass.
 I'm happy to refactor after a review session, but hopefully this is sufficient for now.
 Oh, and my 3rd breakpoint is hard to spot, but it's a rendering on ProblemPage.css at 525px just to fix some minor form styling.